ivobeerens-nl/blog/content/blog/2025/02/Terraform session host in drainmode/index.md

   ]
 }
 ```
-This code can be implemented in your existing Terraform code for provisioning new AVD session hosts.
+This code can be implemented in your existing Terraform code for provisioning new AVD session hosts and enable drain mode.

 More information can be found here:
 - [Terraform Provider for Azure Resource Manager Rest API](https://github.com/Azure/terraform-provider-azapi/tree/main)